EnterpriseDB/edb-postgres-for-kubernetes-charts/README.md

 `edb-postgres-for-kubernetes-charts` is distributed under Apache License 2.0.

-**IMPORTANT:** Both the operator and the operand images are distributed under different license terms, in particular the Cloud Native PostgreSQL operator is distributed under the
+**IMPORTANT:** Both the operator and the operand images are distributed under different license terms, in particular the EDB Postgres for Kubernetes operator is distributed under the
 [EnterpriseDB Limited Use License](https://www.enterprisedb.com/limited-use-license).